GunelMC/thermostat-javascript/README.md

 ## Getting Started

 - Clone this repo
-- Cd into thermostat
+- Cd into `thermostat`
-- open index.html in your favourite browser
+- Open index.html in your favourite browser